 Biographies / Board of Directors

-Brian Haugh is a Limerick native with a burning desire to see the city realise its full potential.
+Brian Haugh is head of Valuation and Financial Modelling at BDO.
 Over the years he has travelled widely across Europe, Asia, Africa and the Americas and spent a number of years living in Wellington, New Zealand.
 During these travels Brian has been inspired by the people, places and cultures he has encountered, in particular by the manner in which communities are shaped by their environment.
 Brian returned to Limerick in 2012 and had been involved with a number of community and not for profit endeavours in the city.
-A qualified Chartered Accountant, Brian works with BDO Corporate Finance with a special interest in the healthcare sector.
-He has also acted as financial advisor to a number of not for profit organisations around financial management and governance.
+A qualified Chartered Accountant, Brian has also acted as financial advisor to a number of not for profit organisations around financial management and governance.

 Lisa Killeen is a Senior Associate in Holmes O’Malley Sexton Solicitors.
 She practices in the Banking and Finance Group and also has extensive experience in Real Estate and Insolvency and Restructuring.
 Lisa trained with a leading law firm in Dublin and practised there for 6 years.
 She is a Corporate Law graduate of NUI Galway and holds Law Society Diplomas in Commercial Conveyancing and Banking Law and Practice.
 Lisa is a Limerick native with a keen interest in helping to contribute to the on-going progress and growth that encapsulates the city in recent times.
 Lisa believes that the positivity and excitement that can be generated by sporting, artistic and cultural events is very important to communities and cities and is a keen Munster Rugby supporter.